97 POINTS

 Erin Larkin - Robert Parker Wine Advocate

 The 2023 Ovitelli Blanc leads with dried flowers and crushed seashells, brine, nashi pear, fennel seed and elderflower.
 In the mouth, the wine is lean and detailed, with shades of cool metal, wet stone and dried lavender.
 As usual, the sway of bitter almond, lanolin, white pepper and saltbush feathers the edges of perception.
 This is a detailed wine that gives little hints as to the fatter profile of some of the varieties, but it does not at any point give in and expand.
 This is tightly trussed from beginning to end, with the flavor given no choice but to extend out way into the long finish.
 It's a superb wine, but I'd be inclined to suggest you decant it, to allow it to gain some amplitude prior to drinking.
 The higher pH and lower total acidity contribute to the inherent softness of the wine and drive home the extent of the phenolic impact.
 13% alcohol, sealed under screw cap.
+The blend is Grenache Blanc, Roussanne, Claudette and Bourboulenc, all picked and sorted separately.
+The Grenache Blanc and Roussanne were kept on skins in Clayver ceramic egg for seven months, everything else was basket pressed and fermented exclusively in ceramic egg, then blended and matured for a further four months in ceramic prior to bottling.
+It spent 12 months in bottle prior to release.

 93 POINTS